 Why Everyone Will Believe in God

 I can understand this passage differently now by having finally tied in background information to this scene available from other recent insights.
-The key insight was the one received with Katrina last year (2018).
+The key insight was the one received last year (2018).
 It resolved the burning question I had for years of how could an inbound dwarf planet due in 2026 still not be seen when any astronomer could tell you an object of that size (no mere dark, stealthy asteroid) would be visible for at least ten years ahead of time?

 The new insight I shared in the article on “Why NASA does not see Wormwood” suggests that Wormwood is not in our dimension, yet.
 Simply put, Wormwood gets created just in time so it can sneak up on earth.
 This may sound like a cop out, but, as the article explains, it fits according to the precedent of Revelation 7.
 There God has an angel take fire from the altar in Heaven (spiritual plane) and throw it down to earth (!) resulting in physical disturbances here (Rev 8:5).
 From one dimension to another, as it were, defying understanding.
 But there it is in the midst of the three chapters on Wormwood's effects (Revelation 6, 7 and 8).